Museum Galleria dell Accademia Venice

 Admission is free on the first Sunday of the month.
 But then even more is going on and the maximum number of visitors to the museum (400 people) is quickly reached.
 Despite the free entrance you have to get a free ticket at the ticket office (often very long waiting time).
 As far as we know, there are no tickets in advance on the Internet on this first Sunday of the month.

 The opening hours are quite long.
-The museum is open every day except Monday from 8:15 am to 7:15 pm.
-On Mondays the opening hours are shorter: 8:15 am to 2 pm.
+The museum is open every day except Monday from 8:15 am to 6:50 pm.
+On Mondays the art museum is closed.

 The only two days of the year without any opening hours are Christmas Day (25.12) and New Year's Day (1.1.).

 The most famous pictures in the Galleria Accademia

 It is the largest museum of Venetian painting from different periods.
 Besides paintings there are also sculptures, drawings and others.
 But the main focus is on paintings, many of them by artists from the Venice area.

 One of the highlights is a very famous drawing by Leonardo da Vinci called "Vitruvian Man" (Uomo vitruviano).
 The drawing is only 34 cm high and 24 cm wide.

 The more than 10 pictures by Giovanni Bellini from the 2nd half of the 15th century are very well known.
 These include: Trittico di San Lorenzo, Trittico di San Sebastiano, Trittico della Madonna, Madonna dai cherubini rossi, Madonna Contarini, Madonna degli alberetti, Quattro allegorie, Pieta Martinengo and Pala di San Giobbe.
 The impressive painting "Procession on St. Mark's Square" is 7.7 metres wide and 3.5 metres high.